SIBO & Motility The Tide is High & Iím Holding On!

 Monday, 19 August 2019

 In the words of Debbie Harry…… “The tide is high” and with regards to SIBO the landscape of this condition is most certainly…. moving on, rather than holding on!

 There have been a couple of areas that I have delved into recently, and wanted to take some time to explain.

 The definition of SIBO is a condition in which abnormally large numbers of bacteria and/or archaea are present in the small intestine, leading to impairment of digestion and absorption as well as systemic inflammatory effects.

-When present in the small intestine in larger amounts that desired, these bacteria are then able to act on poorly digested, fermentable carbohydrates producing hydrogen gases, which results in symptoms such as bloating, gas, abdominal pain, diarrhea and/or constipation.
+When present in the small intestine in larger amounts, these bacteria are then able to act on poorly digested, fermentable carbohydrates producing hydrogen gases, which results in symptoms such as bloating, gas, abdominal pain, diarrhea and/or constipation.
 Other organisms termed Archea, naturally present in the small intestine, can also use the hydrogen produced to make methane gas.